Refining Structs

 Combining Ranges, Precisely

-function that we wrote
+EXERCISE The union function that we wrote

-above says some Range
+above says some Range is returned, but nothing

 about what that range actually is!
 Fix the spec

-below, so that flux accepts test_union
+for union below, so that flux accepts test_union below.

 impl Range { #[spec(fn(&Self[@r1], &Self[@r2]) -> Self)] pub fn union(&self, other: &Range) -> Range { let start = if self.start < other.start { self.start } else { other.start }; let end = if self.end < other.end { other.end } else { self.end }; Range { start, end } } } fn test_union() { let r1 = Range { start: 10, end: 20 }; let r2 = Range { start: 15, end: 25 }; let r3 = r1.union(&r2); assert(r3.start == 10); assert(r3.end == 25); }